Missing Link #24 - New Abbey Road

 Islesteps to New Abbey

 To continue on from Islesteps would require creating a safe, separate route on the 60mph sections to New Abbey.
 In rural areas with 60mph speed limits this is done by providing a shared-use path adjacent to the road but the other side of the hedge or dyke, with the path running through fields.
 Excellent examples of this have already been built in Dumfries & Galloway at Penpont and at Eskdalemuir.
-They are also found in the Lake District and the Borders.
+They are also found in Islay and the Borders.
+Entrance to a rural path alongside a road on Islay

 Missing Links is an initiative of Cycling Dumfries.